earthdmitriy/stateful-observable/readme.md

 # Stateful Observable

-A TypeScript library that provides a stateful wrapper for RxJS observables, making it easier to handle loading states, errors, and data in a consistent way.
+A TypeScript library that provides a stateful wrapper for RxJS observables, making it easier to handle loading state, errors, and datastream in a consistent way.

 ## Installation